centre-for-humanities-computing/danish-foundation-models/docs/datasheets/daradio.md

 **Is there a repository that links to any or all papers or systems that use the dataset?**

-No.
+No, but as of 23/10/16 no others have used the dataset.

 **What (other) tasks could the dataset be used for?**

-As the dataset only contains un-labelled data, i.e. no transcriptions, it is mainly useful for pre-training language models without further processing.
+As the dataset only contains un-labelled data, i.e. no transcriptions, it is mainly designed for pre-training language models.
 However, given the metadata and re-occuring hosts, further processing might make it possible to train e.g. text-to-speech systems.

 **Is there anything about the composition of the dataset or the way it was collected and preprocessed/cleaned/labeled that might impact future uses?**